introgreek/introgreek.github.io/docs/textbook/02-substantives-and-adjectives/prepositions.md

 Compare this against prepositional phrases that function adverbially, to answer questions like "where", "when" or "how":
 * We are standing **on the platform.** (Where are we standing?
 On the platform.)
-* They were coming **from the concert.** (Where did they come from?
-From the concert.)
+* The clock chimes **on the hour.** (When does it chime?
+On the hour, every hour.)

-In all of these examples, the preposition (e.g., "in", "behind", "on", "from") serves as a bridge word that relates the prepositional object either to another noun or to the verb's action.
+In all of these examples, the preposition (e.g., "in", "behind", "on") serves as a bridge word that relates the prepositional object either to another noun or to the verb's action.

 ***